-Proceed as described above to enter the Abbreviation ( $\rightarrow$ "Fig. 46-5").
+Proceed as described above to enter the Abbreviation (\rightarrow "Fig. 46-5").

-- To prosto o now staining program, multiple program stops are add - To create a new staining program, multiple program steps are added to the program in sequence.
-Please note: User-defined programs cannot be saved with the designation SPECTRA as the program name.
+- To create a new staining program, multiple program steps are added to the program in sequence. - Please note: User-defined programs cannot be saved with the designation SPECTRA as the program name.
 An information message notifies the user of this when attempting to save.
 Saving is only possible after entering a different program name.